Eastern Washington vs. Idaho Prediction, Game Preview: FCS Spring Football

 Here comes the crime and here comes the fun… again.

 The Eastern Washington attack got good enough stakes to be good for back star QB Eric Barrier and the No. 1 FCS attack in 2019.
-This may not be a high-flying fun show right out of the gate, given that so many starters are being replaced, but the systems are in place to make bombs.
+This may not be the high-flying fun show outside the gate, with so many starters supposedly being replaced, but the systems are in place to place the bomb.

 Idaho is rebuilding even more, and it requires full work for an offensive line that allowed everyone to enter the backfield.
 The Eastern Washington defensive should remain behind the front line, but…